Steve Harris (musician): Iron Maiden

-Upon leaving Smiler, Harris went on to create Iron Maiden on Christmas Day 1975, with the band's name being inspired by the film The Man in the Iron Mask.
-Before Iron Maiden signed their contract with EMI in 1979, Harris worked as an architectural draughtsman in the East End of London until he was made redundant, at which point he undertook a job as a street sweeper.
+Upon leaving Smiler, Harris went on to create Iron Maiden in mid-1975, with the band's name inspired by the film The Man in the Iron Mask.
+Until Iron Maiden signed their contract with EMI in 1979, Harris worked as an architectural draughtsman and later as a street sweeper.

-Since their inception, Harris has been the band's principal composer and lyricist.
+During the early years of Iron Maiden, Harris was the band's principal composer and lyricist.
 His songwriting typically showcases his trademark galloping bass patterns, which features heavily in songs such as "The Trooper" and "Run to the Hills", and his progressive rock-influenced time changes.
 Later, Harris' songs became more progressive, and guitarist Adrian Smith has commented that Harris now prefers contributing "lyrics and melodies and arranging" to other member's songs over writing alone.
-Harris frequently writes lyrics about mythology, history or topics inspired from books and films, reflecting his interests and progressive rock influences.
+Harris frequently writes lyrics about mythology and history, as well as topics inspired by books and films, reflecting his interests and progressive rock influences.

+In later years, Harris began to add backing vocals and keyboards to his duties in Iron Maiden, with his work on synthesisers becoming prominent for the first time on the 1986 album Somewhere in Time.
+He has played keyboards in the studio regularly since the 1998 album Virtual XI, though his bass technician Michael Kenney usually plays the keyboards during live concerts.

 British Lion

-In September 2012, Harris released his first solo album, British Lion.
-Originating with a band, named British Lion, which he managed and wrote with in the early 1990s, Harris kept in touch with its vocalist, Richard Taylor, and guitarist, Graham Leslie.
+In the early 1990s, Harris began to manage and collaborate with the hard rock band British Lion.
+This eventually resulted in the album British Lion, released in 2012.
 The album, consisting of 1970s-influenced hard rock songs, was written and recorded over a number of years around Iron Maiden's tour schedule.
-Speaking to Kerrang! in September 2012, Harris stated that he considers the record to be "more of a side-project" than a solo album, as he is more "comfortable in a band environment."
+Speaking to Kerrang!, Harris stated that he considers the record to be "more of a side-project" than a solo album, as he is more "comfortable in a band environment."
+The album reached the charts in more than ten countries, with Kerrang! deeming it "a brilliant album", and describing it as "the sound of an incredibly talented songwriter stepping outside of what he'd normally do and indulging himself in something a bit different with a group of excellent musicians."

-In an interview with Classic Rock in August, Harris stated that he will be releasing more solo albums and hopes to tour with the band in the future.
-The band has undertaken two European club tours in 2013 and 2014, with an additional tour taking place in 2016.
-On 2 September 2016, Harris announced that he intends to issue a live album recorded at shows from across the three tours.

-Their second album, titled The Burning, was released on 17 January 2020.